arc-arnob/VProject/README.md

-# SPRING BOOT MICROCSERVICE USING SPRING CLOUD, OAUTH,JWT, EUREKA, RIBBON, ZUUL, DOCKER, React
+# SPRING BOOT MICROCSERVICE USING SPRING CLOUD, OAUTH,JWT, EUREKA, RIBBON, ZUUL, DOCKER
 This project is created to get experience on Microservices With OAuth, JWT etc. This is a simple project by coded imperative programming with simple business requirements.

 The project have been dockerized